nEXam-App/nEXam-doc/Use_Case_Specification/use_case_StartStopTimer.md

 Since we don't want to use a large database, we agreed not to have an authentication process.
 So the only requirements are read and write permissions on the local device.

 ## 5. Postconditions
-The user will stay on the exam details.
+The user will stay on the exam detail view.

 ## 6. Function Points
 We calculated 92.3 function points for this use case.